No passwords, No popups, No cost

 June 13, 2010

-Still, cadmium is a bio-accumulative toxin.
+Even still, cadmium is a bio-accumulative toxin just like mercury and lead!
 So, yes, I'd wash my hands frequently if I were you, with regular hand soap.
-And I'd probably wear a painter's mask when pop riveting -- although these measures would be more as protection against the hexavalent chromate conversion coating on the fasteners than the cadmium plating.
+And I'd wear an N95 painter's mask when pop riveting -- although these measures might be more as protection against the hexavalent chromate conversion coating on the fasteners than the cadmium plating.
 Good luck.

 Regards,